Different Project Management Methodologies Visualized

 Scrum

 Scrum is one of the most structured methodologies.
 It goes further than Agile and Lean and defines different roles and meetings.
 The project first starts with a clear vision and a list of features in order of importance.
-The team picks features out of that list that it believes that it can complete during a sprint.
+The team picks features out of that list that it believes it can complete during a sprint.
 A sprint lasts between two to four weeks.

-At the end of the sprint, the team holds a meeting to reflect on what to improve, so the next sprint can be more productive.
+At the end of the sprint, the team holds a meeting to reflect on what to improve so the next sprint can be more productive.
 This is a very simplified description of Scrum, and if this is interesting, there are many more resources out there to dive into!

 Conclusion

 Teams must complete projects.
 With finite time and resources, how one works is as important as how the team works.
 These project management methodologies all serve the purpose of helping us work smarter.
-At the same time, a misapplied or a poorly implemented project management methodology might drastically reduce overall productivity and effectiveness.
+At the same time, a misapplied or poorly implemented project management methodology might drastically reduce overall productivity and effectiveness.
 Do you have any stories to share?
 Let us know!

 Suggested Reading